Covid-19 Updates

 • Our priority is the health and safety of our community, and we are constantly monitoring conditions and recommended protocols following guidance from local and national officials.
 Policies and safety measures will be updated as the situation around COVID-19 continues to evolve.

 A schedule of upcoming performances is available on Curtis.edu/calendar.
-Performance dates and repertoire is subject to change.
+Performance dates and repertoire are subject to change.
 Sign up for Curtis’s email list to receive updates.

 Curtis strongly encourages that all visitors to campus be fully vaccinated against COVID-19 to help avoid serious cases of illness in the community.
 Proof of vaccination is not currently required for visitors and guests.